cessda/cessda.guidelines.public/software/logging-guidelines.md

 # {{ page.title }}

-## Guidelines

-CESSDA software components must implement *structured logging* format in JSON to makes it easier for querying and reading of logs.
+CESSDA software components must implement *structured logging* using JSON to make it easier to query and read logs.

 Software components must log each message in a single line of the stream to `stdout`.